farzaddm/django-shop/README.md

 This project is the result of completing **[The Ultimate Django Series](https://codewithmosh.com/p/the-ultimate-django-series)** by *[Mosh Hamedani](https://codewithmosh.com/)*.
-It demonstrates a **production-ready backend architecture** for an e-commerce system and reflects the practical skills and best practices learned throughout all three parts of the course.
+It demonstrates a **backend architecture** for an e-commerce system and reflects the practical skills and best practices learned throughout all three parts of the course.

 TODO explain the app structure and what each do
 ## 🧠 Key Concepts, Features